 7. Try Emotional Freedom Tapping

-Usually EFT starts with one focusing on a particular emotion or stressor.
-A person will then work to shift the energy around this before moving onto another.
-EFT encourages one to accept what is currently contributing to their empathy burnout while also instilling a sense of hope, motivation, and empowerment.
+Emotional freedom tapping (EFT) combines positive affirmations and a series of acupressure points to balance bodily energy frequency.
+Usually, EFT starts with focusing on a particular emotion or stressor.
+A person will then work to shift the energy around this before moving on to another.
+EFT encourages you to accept what currently contributes to empathy burnout while instilling a sense of hope, motivation, and empowerment.

 8. Start Journaling & Making Lists